Sailing at the 2008 Summer Olympics – 49er: Notes

 The Danish team of Jonas Warrer and Martin Kirketerp Ibsen, who won the gold medal, almost failed to make it to the start of the Medal race, when their mast split shortly before the start.
 The Croatian team—who had not made the final race—donated their boat to the Danish team to use in the final, and the Danes subsequently went on to win Gold.
 The Spanish team filed a protest against the win due to the boat change, but the protest was dismissed and the race results stand.
 The protest was promoted to the International Olympic Committee but was again dismissed.
 A third protest was promoted by Italy and Spain to the Court of Arbitration for Sport (CAS), which was also dismissed.

-Pavle Kostov, Petar Cupać and their coach Ivan Bulaja were rewarded the Pierre de Coubertin medal for lending their boat.
+Pavle Kostov, Petar Cupać and their coach Ivan Bulaja were awarded the International Fair Play Committee's Pierre de Coubertin World Trophy for lending their boat.